0cjs/8bitdev/src/objects.md

      MSB  LSBs  Type
-     $00  %00   Fixed constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   (unused)
+     $00  %00   Fixed constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Smallint: 14-bit signed integer
-     any  %10   Smallint: 14-bit signed integer
+     any  %10   (unused)
      any  %11   Obdata header; never an object reference

 Notes:
-- Bit 0 of the LSB indicates whether an object in memory is a cons cell (clear) or obdata (set).
-ANDing the LSB with $01 will leave zero flag clear for cons cell, set for obdata.
+- Bit 0 of the LSB indicates whether an object in memory is a cons cell/smallint (clear) or obdata (set).
+ANDing the LSB with $01 will leave zero flag clear for cons cell/smallint, set for obdata.
 - Because the fixed constants (MS=$00 LSBs=%00) share the format of pointers, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
 Most 8-bit processors have other more important uses for this page anyway (zero page for 6800/6502;
   interrupt vectors for 8080).
-- A pointer may point to either a cons cell or obdata; the type of the pointer's target is determined by whether or not the first two bytes of the target are tagged as an obdata header.
+- A pointer may point to either a cons cell or obdata (unless two heaps are used; see below); the type of the pointer's target is determined by whether or not the first two bytes of the target are tagged as an obdata header.
-- Details of the smallint type are given below.
+- smallint has tag %01 for easier arithmetic; see the further details below.

 It's not clear what the best use of the unused tag is.
 Options include:
 - A second heap in a separate bank.